h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_3_Quiz.md

 #### Task
 1. Calculate information gain for each split
 2. Calculate gain ratio for Split A and Split B
-3. Which split would each algorithm (ID3, C4.5, CART) prefer?
+3. Which split would each algorithm (ID3, C4.5, CART using Gini impurity) prefer?
 Explain your reasoning
+4. **CART with Entropy**: Which split would CART using entropy prefer?
+Is it the same as CART using Gini impurity?
+5. **Algorithm Comparison**: Compare the preferences of all algorithms.
+Which ones agree and which ones disagree?
+Why?
-4. Identify which split shows signs of overfitting and explain why
+6. Identify which split shows signs of overfitting and explain why
-5. What makes Split B problematic for real-world deployment?
+7. What makes Split B problematic for real-world deployment?

 For a detailed explanation of this question, see [Question 37: Split Quality Analysis](L6_3_37_explanation.md).